 Electric Vehicle Charging Stations

-Regency was an early adopter nearly ten years ago, and has since been a leader in supporting the development of a national network of electric vehicle (EV) charging stations.
-EV stations positively impact our communities and the environment by increasing property value and providing visitors to our centers with a modern amenity that enables them to reduce their carbon footprint directly.
+Regency was an early adopter nearly ten years ago and has since been a leader in supporting the development of a national network of electric vehicle (EV) charging stations.
+EV stations positively impact our communities and provide visitors to our centers with a modern amenity that enables them to reduce their carbon footprint directly.

-In 2021, we continued to advance our electric vehicle program by installing 85 stations across our properties totaling 576 active stations.
-This was a 17% increase from 2020, when we had 491 active stations across 82 Regency properties
+In 2022, we continued to advance our electric vehicle program by installing 107 stations across our properties.
+This was a 2% increase from 2021 when we had 690 active stations across 405 Regency properties.

 (1) See our 2022 Corporate Responsibility Report for definition and additional notes

 We respect and strive to protect biodiversity and natural habitats at, and around, our neighborhood shopping centers, and during development projects.

 Evaluating and mitigating potential environmental impacts during new development begins during the site planning phase, which includes an environmental assessment tailored to local regulations and engagement with local communities.

 For example, based on the planning phase, modifications are made to the